 Tehan, B., & McDonald, M. (2010).
 Engaging fathers in child and family services.
 Melbourne: Communities and Families Clearinghouse Australia.
 Retrieved from https://aifs.gov.au/cfca/sites/default/files/publication-documents/ps2.pdf.

 Weston, R., Gray, M., Qu, L., & Stanton, D. (2011).
 Long work hours and the wellbeing of fathers and their families.
 Melbourne: Australian Institute of Family Studies.
 Retrieved from http://www.aifs.gov.au/institute/pubs/respaper/rp35/rp35.pdf.

 Wilson, K. R., & Prior, M. R. (2011).
 Father involvement and child well‐being.
 Journal of Paediatrics and Child Health, 47(7), 405-407.

-Children’s mental health and wellbeing is enhanced when fathers take a strong interest in their development and learning.
+Children and young people’s mental health and wellbeing is enhanced when fathers take a strong interest in their development and learning.